Hindenburgdamm: Situation before the causeway was built

 After the Second War of Schleswig in 1864, when Prussia took over Schleswig from Denmark, Sylt and Westerland belonged to the new Tondern district.
 The seaside bathing town of Westerland gradually grew in popularity.
 The west coast railway already ran from Altona by way of Husum and Niebüll to Tønder (then also in Germany and called Tondern).
 From here, the tracks were extended to the port at the Hoyerschleuse, whence paddlesteamers ran to Munkmarsch harbour on Sylt.

-The connection was at the tide's mercy, and in winter, the ice in the Wadden Sea formed an impenetrable barrier.
+The connection was at the tide's mercy and, in winter, the ice in the Wadden Sea formed an impenetrable barrier.
 Already being planned at that time was a rail causeway from the mainland to Nösse on Sylt.
-The horrendous cost of such a project kept it shelved for quite a while, until Westerland was raised to town in 1905.
+The horrendous cost of such a project kept it shelved for quite a while, until Westerland attained the status of a town in 1905.
 Westerland's growing popularity as a seaside resort led in 1910 to serious official planning for the rail causeway.

 World War I brought all planning to a stop.
 After the war, Germany was obliged to cede Tønder and the Hoyerschleuse to Denmark.
 Sylt remained part of Germany, but owing to the new border, the old route to Sylt was now cut off, except if travellers wanted to go to the trouble of obtaining a Danish visa to make a short trip through Danish territory.